devrath/Podnest/README.md

 # Podnest 🪺
-A simple Android podcast app to discover, subscribe, and listen to your favorite shows.
+A simple Android podcast app to discover, subscribe to, and listen to your favorite shows.